Lab 01: Dealing with Spatial Data in Python

 , you can easily retrieve data from anywhere in the world based on OSM.PBF

 files (a specific data format for OSM) that are distributed by Geofabrik.
 In fact, this is where the Bristol buildings data were downloaded.
 The package aims to be a more efficient way to parse OSM data covering large geographical areas (such as countries and cities).
+Many open data sets have this kind of packages in Python.
+So if your project needs to retrieve data from some of these kinds of open data platform, try to search if there are already some packages/API for you to easily do it.

 Note that if you would like to be flexible about your download, e.g., selecting a bounding box by yourself rather than by administrative regions, you can consider using OSMnx